 When creating merchandise hierarchy in RMS, it is important that the department, class and subclass are set up correctly.
-Inapporpriate setup will cause performance concerns in supporting applications such as RPM.
+Inappropriate setup will cause performance concerns in supporting applications such as RPM.
 Below are the correct and incorrect ways of creating Merchandise Hierarchal data.

-Suggested approach for creating Merchandise Hierarchy in RMS
+The following is a suggested approach for creating Merchandise Hierarchy in RMS.

 - Department: The next level below group in the merchandise hierarchy of a company.
 A group can have multiple departments.
-Key information about how inventory is tracked and reported is stored at the department level.

-- Class: The next level below department in the merchandise hierarchy of a company.
+Key information about how inventory is tracked and reported is stored at the department level. - Class: The next level below department in the merchandise hierarchy of a company.
 A department can have multiple classes.
-A class provides the means to group products within a department.

-- Subclass: The next level below class in the merchandise hierarchy of a company.
+A class provides the means to group products within a department. - Subclass: The next level below class in the merchandise hierarchy of a company.
 A class can have multiple subclasses.
 A subclass provides the means to classify products within a department/class combination.

-- Example:
+Example:

-- Department: Active wear
+- Department: Active Wear

-- Class: Women's Active wear
+- Class: Women's Active Wear

-- Subclass: Women's running Active wear.
+- Subclass: Women's Running Active Wear